Since I began thinking hard about people who wear the same thing every day, I’ve been examining other ways to minimize decisions in my daily life.

 3. EMBRACE DAILY ROUTINES.

 I make coffee every morning, then sit down at the computer (or grab a legal pad) and start writing.
 (Not facebook, not email.
 Writing.)
-Then I’m out the door for a run.
-(Okay, not this week—but I can’t wait till the ice melts off our streets.)
+Then I’m out the door to exercise.

 It turns out I’m doing something right: time management experts say if you don’t know where to start, start with implementing a morning routine and evening routine.
 I also have a routine for the 2:00 hour, which is when I hit my daily slump.